zomux/multiagents-web/docs/workshop.md

 - (11/13) We updated invited speakers for the workshop.
 :::

-# Call for Participation
+# WMAC 2025: AAAI 2025 Workshop on Advancing LLM-Based Multi-Agent Collaboration

-We invite submissions to the **AAAI 2025 Workshop on Advancing LLM-Based Multi-Agent Collaboration**, to be held in Philadelphia during the AAAI 2025 conference (February 25 - March 4, 2025).
+We invite participants to the **AAAI 2025 Workshop on Advancing LLM-Based Multi-Agent Collaboration**, to be held in Philadelphia during the AAAI 2025 conference (February 25 - March 4, 2025).

 ## Overview:
 This full-day workshop seeks to ignite discussion on cutting-edge research areas and challenges associated with multi-agent collaboration driven by large language models (LLMs).
 As LLMs continue to showcase the ability to coordinate multiple AI agents for complex problem-solving, the workshop will delve into pivotal open research questions that advance the understanding and potential of LLM-based multi-agent collaboration.